The UA Percussion Studio is one of the most active and forward-thinking studios in the country. There’s always something exciting happening.

 - Speak-Easy Xylophone Ragtime Band

 The steel band program at the UA is one of the oldest and most respected in the country.
 The program offers any student who shows ability and desire to perform on pans the opportunity to explore the rich traditions of Trinidadian steel band music as well as classical and pop transcriptions.
-The band rehearses on Monday and Wednesday evenings and is open to any qualified students enrolled at UA.
-Membership and enrollment permission is granted through permission of Dr. Morris Palter, the Director of the UA Steel Bands program, after an orientation/audition assessment of a student’s ability.
+The band rehearses on Monday and Wednesday evenings and is open to any qualified students enrolled at UA, as well as community members.
+Membership and enrollment permission is granted through permission of Dr. Morris Palter, the Director of the UA percussion program.
 No previous steel band experience is necessary; however, good time with a natural ability to groove and knowledge of note reading, scales, and chords is helpful..!
+The percussion program offers a full TA to either a MM or DMA student to co-direct the group.
+Please email mspalter@email.arizona.edu for more details.

-New for 2018, the Speak-Easy Xylophone Ragtime Band is directed by Ragtime xylophone specialist, Dr Morris Palter, and is comprised of between 8-10 percussion studio members for any one performance.
-The group will be performing three concerts in September and October 2018.
-Please check the concert calendar for details!
+Created in 2018, the Speak-Easy Xylophone Ragtime Band is directed by Ragtime xylophone specialist, Dr Morris Palter, and is comprised of between 8-10 percussion studio members for any one performance.
+The group regularly performs 4-6 concerts per academic year – on campus and off-campus events.

 Large Ensembles